 Students will be introduced to the physical science behind climate change.
 At the same time, students will use the content and methods of critical social sciences (political economy and political ecology) to investigate dominant economic and ecological narratives about climate change.
 Using this foundation, we will examine in more depth the scientific basis as well as the structural drivers of climate change (including colonialism, capitalism, and patriarchy), as well as how they are being challenged and resisted in the US and beyond.
 We will learn from historical and contemporary case studies, seeking to understand them scientifically as well as through the lenses of feminist, postcolonial, decolonizing, and Marxist thought.

 In winter, students will have an opportunity to undertake a significant individual project to deepen their learning.
 Students will work closely with each other and with faculty to carry out their projects, with public presentation of their final work.
+In winter quarter, several variable credit options are available to students - contact faculty to learn about the options.

 In both quarters, students will engage with the material through seminars, lectures, guest speakers, films, workshops, written assignments, and presentations.